Issamricin/json-by-example/README.md

 7. g-example.py: This module is also an exercise with different data types (data,timedelta,timezone) that needs a different way of encoding and decoding.
 8. h-example.py: This module is the final exercise, it contains emailmessage, ipv4address, parseresult data types.

+## Note:
+After solving exercises f-g-h files, You have to make test cases for your code.
+Its important to add test cases.
+Use pytest to make tests for your code and we will check them.

+Also there will be discussion about your code.
+So questions (why did you do this instead of that...etc.) about your code so be prepared.